udelcodes/udelcodes.github.io/LTC/day3.md

 Below the line that says `var date = new Date();`, add a line that says `let time = date.toLocaleString()`

+Next, click on the button that says "Settings" on your Codepen.
+Then click "JS" on the left side of the popup that comes up.
+Then, where it says "Search CDNjs", search up "jquery" and click on the one that comes up that says "jquery 3.5.1".

 Then, change the part where it says `document.getElementById("messages").innerHTML = date.toLocaleString()` to say ``$("#messages").append(`<li>${time}</li>`);``.
 Your JavaScript should now look like this:

     document.getElementById("clickme").addEventListener("click", function(){